Hatom USD

 Stablecoins are essential to every DeFi ecosystem, providing a fast and efficient way to transfer stable value and hedge against market volatility.
 However, with the variety of stablecoins available, the question arises: why is there a need to develop new stablecoins?

 The answer lies in market demand.
 The adoption of decentralized stablecoins is still relatively limited, which presents a significant opportunity for growth.
-In the MultiversX ecosystem, there is currently a shortage of stablecoins, with only a small market cap for those available.
+In the ecosystem, there is currently a shortage of stablecoins, with only a small market cap for those available.
 Additionally, all existing stablecoins must be brought into the ecosystem via bridges, which introduces security risks and high fees.
 This highlights a gap in the market—one that Hatom can address by developing innovative stablecoins that better meet the diverse needs of DeFi users, while also enhancing the reach and efficiency of stablecoin usage.

 Currently, stablecoins can be broadly categorized into three distinct groups: those backed by fiat currencies, others backed by cryptocurrencies, and those that rely on algorithms to uphold price stability.
 The primary distinctions among these categories stem from the underlying backup that determines their value, the collateral necessary for their issuance, their methods of issuance, and the strategies employed to maintain their price stability.